Scott Hannaford is a Deputy Editor at The Canberra Times.

 Start with catching up on the overnight news (newspapers, online, email).
 Then, morning news conference with my team.
 Planning for the week/coming editions, looking ahead to daily, weekly and long-term goals.
 Setting priorities for the next 24hrs of deadlines (morning, lunch, afternoon and evening online peaks, social media plan and print plan).
 Chasing copy, commissioning comment/editorials, proofing content/addressing legal issues.

-Afternoon conference to set print plan.
+Afternoon conference to set a print plan.
 Then a national phone link-up with other Fairfax editors.
 Forward to planning for the next morning.
 Reading letters/editorials and checking competition for missed stories.
 More reading, reading, reading.

 WHAT DOES YOUR WORK SETUP LOOK LIKE?
 (YOUR APPS, PRODUCTIVITY TOOLS, ETC.)